-There are not enough new homes in Badenoch and Strathspey for smaller budgets- starter homes, apartments, terraces and modest semi-detached and detached houses.
+There are not enough new homes in Badenoch and Strathspey for families with an average local income – starter homes, apartments, terraces and modest semi-detached and detached houses.

-By increasing both the variety and supply of new homes to include all types of household and modest budgets, we aim to make home ownership more affordable for people who work locally.
+By meeting demand and increasing the variety of new homes to include all types of household and modest budgets, we aim to make home ownership more affordable for people who work locally.

 Spaces for sustainable tourism